-When international leaders need to discuss their plans on how to best run the world, they need to use extremely secure measures to make sure nothing leaks out.
-The governments use one particular solution for the safekeeping of their confidential conversations called the Sensitive Compartmented Information Facility or the SCIF.
-It is a secure tent that can be mobile or permanent enclosures and are designed to withstand eavesdropping, phone tapping and computer hacking.
-They are also windowless and are like a self sufficient pod made from a secret material designed to keep emissions in and listening devices of.
+When international leaders need to discuss their plans on how to run the world best, they need to use extremely secure measures to make sure nothing leaks out.
+The governments use one particular solution to safekeeping their confidential conversations called the Sensitive Compartmented Information Facility or the SCIF.
+It is a secure tent that can be mobile or permanent enclosures and is designed to withstand eavesdropping, phone tapping, and computer hacking.
+They are also windowless and are like a self-sufficient pod made from a secret material designed to keep emissions in and listening devices.

 Also, even if not totally soundproofed, the SCIFs are built with an Intrusion Detection System to detect break-ins.
-CSG Partners is one company that provides SCIFs and has a customer base including government or defense contractors and departments as well as companies that work on new designs for planes or ships.
-Officials say that the cost of setting up an SCIF can vary as widely as $200 to $5,000 per square foot.
+CSG Partners is one company that provides SCIFs and has a customer base, including government or defense contractors and departments and companies that work on new designs for planes or ships.
+Officials say that the cost of setting up a SCIF can vary as widely as $200 to $5,000 per square foot.